Quick Start Guide - Using Remote Tools with Splashtop

 Issue Probable Cause Solution

-Remote Control button is greyed out Device is offline Check device connectivity
+Remote Tools button is greyed out Device is offline Check device connectivity

-macOS shows black screen Permissions not granted Ask the user to enable Screen Recording and Accessibility permissions
+macOS shows black screen during Remote Control Permissions not granted Ask the user to enable Screen Recording and Accessibility permissions

 “Unsupported Agent Version” Agent older than 2.4.33 Upgrade to the latest Automox Agent

-More troubleshooting steps are available in Remote Control with Splashtop – FAQ and Troubleshooting.
+More troubleshooting steps are available in Remote Tools with Splashtop – FAQ and Troubleshooting.

 Quick Reference